Amar-Adam-BENADJAOUD/The-Souk/README.md

-# the-souk
+# the-souk IMPORTANT

 ## Project setup
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development ( run the front-end and the back-end simultaneously)
 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production